 Debian/Ubuntu automatic HTTPS configuration

-If you are changing your domain from HTTP to HTTPS, you will unlink the browser extension of all the users.
-Before changing the domain, you must ensure that all the users have a copy of their private key to recover their account.
+If you are changing your domain from HTTP to HTTPS, you will unlink all users' browser extensions.
+Before making this change, you must ensure that all users have a copy of their private key to recover their account.

-Pro tips: In order to download their recovery kit, users can follow this dedicated guide
+Pro tip: To download their recovery kit, users can follow this dedicated guide

 This tutorial assumes your machine has a valid domain name assigned in order to work with Let’s Encrypt.